cyberark/conjur/design/proposals/spike-cli-dockerless.md

 Python CLI because of its better design and it acts as a great point of entry.
 In terms of a model and architectural design, it is where we want to be so it is a great first step into reforming our APIs.

+##### *Meeting minutes*

+We have ***not*** reached a decision about which CLI we will pursue.

+- If we pursue the Python CLI, we need to figure out the extent of breaking changes that will be introduced, how they will affect our scripts/automation and what is the extent of the documentation updates that will need to take place (PM/PO)
+- We will need to evaluate how best to deliver the Ruby CLI (single binary, package, zip, etc)

 ## Documentation

 [//]: # "Add notes on what should be documented in this solution.
 Elaborate on where this should be documented.
 If the change is in open-source projects, we may need to update the docs in github too.
 If it's in Conjur and/or DAP mention which products are affected by it"

 The CLI that we choose will require documentation.

-Ruby CLI has documentation but we will need to update according to platforms we will support
+Ruby CLI has documentation but we will need to update according to platforms we will support.

-Go CLI documentation can be taken from Ruby CLI because UX is the same
+Go CLI documentation can be taken from Ruby CLI because UX is the same.

 Python CLI hasn't been clearly documented.
-Therefore we will need to add documentation
+Therefore we will need to add documentation.

 ## Open questions

 [//]: # "Add any question that is still open.
 It makes it easier for the reader to have the open questions accumulated here istead of them being acattered along the doc"

-Packaging:

-1. For Ruby CLI, if we want to package the CLI + dependencies + Ruby how would we provide an installation package for windows / macOS?
-For example, in REHL we can use RPM.
-2. For the Python CLI, would the [linux package](https://github.com/cyberark/conjur-api-python3/releases/tag/v0.0.5 ) run on all Linux distributions (Debian, REHL)?
-3. What is the effort required to bring each CLI to GA quality?